Rachel Kushner's The Mayor of Leipzig

 An unnamed woman artist, forty-five years old, based in New York, tells her story.
 She goes to Germany.
 She meets her gallerist in Cologne and from there travels on to Leipzig, where she will have an exhibition.
 "After lunch I went to the exhibition space where I would have my show and that part gets technical, so I'll spare you."
 We're given some speculation on art, learn about her artist friends, about her analyst, whom she doesn't see any more.

-We also learn that her story is being ghostwritten by Rachel Kushner, who "probably understands less about me that you will, after you read this."
-Amusingly the protagonist accuses Rachel Kushner of being art groupy, though based on The Flamethrowers, maybe she is.
+We also learn that her story is being ghostwritten by Rachel Kushner, who "probably understands less about me than you will, after you read this."
+Amusingly the protagonist accuses Rachel Kushner of being art groupie, though based on The Flamethrowers, maybe she is.

 We also learn about Spencer Schlosnagle, the mayor of Friendsville, who's a real person.
 Google him, the protagonist says, and I did.
 A strange enough story.